 If you want to board in Goes, we recommend arriving half an hour before departure.
 This will give you plenty of time to make your way to the platform across the extensive museum grounds.

 Feel free to come even earlier.
 See the times of your reservations.

-We regret that in 2020, transport of wheelchair users (and other limited mobility passengers who can only alight by lift) will unfortunately not be possible as we are unable to provide assistance while observing the required social distancing.
+We regret that in 2021,as long as the Covid measures last, transport of wheelchair users (and other limited mobility passengers who can only alight by lift) will unfortunately not be possible as we are unable to provide assistance while observing the required social distancing.